ghelaseG/finalCapstone/Semantic Similarity/README.md

 ## Project Description

-The Watch Next Recommendation System is a project that utilises word vector similarity to recommend movies based on their descriptions.
+The Watch Next Recommendation System is a project that utilises word vector similarity in natural language processing to recommend movies based on their descriptions.
 The system aims to provide users with suggestions on what movie to watch next by finding the most similar movie to a given description.

 ## Table of Contents